theimowski/SuaveMusicStoreTutorial/container.md

 ```

 For now it will only contain plain "Home" text.
-Let's also extract a common function for creating WebPart, parametrized with the container itself.
+Let's also extract a common function for creating the WebPart, parametrized with the container itself.
 Add to `App` module, just before the `browse` WebPart the following:

 ```fsharp